rmrk-team/rmrk-composable-nft-creator/README.md

 [wagmi](https://wagmi.sh/) for react hooks etc and [viem](https://viem.sh/) for framework agnostic utils.

 ### Other notes
 This project uses [Biome.js](https://biomejs.dev) for code formatting (instead of prettier) and linting.
-To run both formatting and linting at any time, run `pnpm format && pnpm lint:fix`.
+Biome IDE plugins have options to run on save (both vscode and intellij), I recommend turning it on.
+But to run both formatting and linting at any time manually, you can run `pnpm format && pnpm lint:fix`.
 Please visit Biome.js website to see how to install and use biome IDE plugin.

 ## Contributing